apache/apisix-dashboard/README.md

 ### Build the Dashboard

 This project is initialized with [Ant Design Pro](https://pro.ant.design).
-The following are some quick guide for how to use.
+The following are some quick guides for how to use.

-1. Make sure you have `Node.js(version 8.10.0+)` installed on your machine.
+1. Make sure you have `Node.js(version 8.10.0+)/Nginx` installed on your machine.
 2. Install [yarn](https://yarnpkg.com/).
 3. Install dependencies: